CP-5 Machine Guide (appendix to Construction Prompts CP-5)¶

 plain fn | None — the spec is opaque data at the call site | Code-gen pipelines, REPL exploration, conformance harnesses that synthesise specs from EDN fixtures. |

-Both forms live in re-frame.machines (the day8/re-frame2-machines artefact) and are re-exported under re-frame.core.
+Both forms live in re-frame.machines (the day8/re-frame2-machines artefact).
+The reg-machine / defmachine macros are re-exported on the re-frame.core façade (they capture call-site source-coords); the plain-fn reg-machine* is not re-exported — reach it through re-frame.machines/reg-machine* (front-porch shrink: the non-registration / plain-fn machine surface stays in its owning namespace).
 See API.md §Machines and 005 §reg-machine — public registration surface for the canonical contract.

-The older reg-event-fx + make-machine-handler form (visible in Construction-Prompts.md §CP-5 examples) registers the same slot — reg-machine is the convenience surface that wraps it and adds the metadata stamp.
+The older reg-event + make-machine-handler form (visible in Construction-Prompts.md §CP-5 examples) registers the same slot — reg-machine is the convenience surface that wraps it and adds the metadata stamp.

 The inline-fn escape hatch¶